 Proudly Serving in Oregon Since 1950

-Welcome to the Pioneer Telephone Vocational/Technical Scholarship.
+Welcome to the Pioneer Connect Community College Scholarship.
 This is one of two scholarship programs currently offered by Pioneer.
-The other is the Pioneer Telephone Academic Scholarship.
-A student can apply for the Vocational/Technical Scholarship or the Academic Scholarship but cannot apply for both scholarships in the same year.
+The other is the Pioneer Connect Academic Scholarship.
+A person can apply for the Community College Scholarship or the Academic Scholarship but cannot apply for both scholarships in the same year.
 Follow this link (Academic Scholarship) for information concerning the Academic Scholarship.

-The Vocational/Technical Scholarship is an online submission only.
+The Community College Scholarship is an online submission only.

 IMPORTANT: There is no time limit to the application process.
 However, the application will not be saved along the way.
 Be sure to have enough time to finish it or you will have to start back at the beginning.